-Online gaming is an uninhibited, compulsive use of video games that creates issues in other parts of a person’s life.
+Online gaming addiction is an uninhibited, compulsive use of video games that creates issues in other parts of a person’s life.
 Typically known as internet addiction, online gaming addictions have been a growing concern.
 Online gambling has become more routine, usually aimed at young people.
+With the growing saturation of gaming in our lives, this article aims to help identify the answer to the question, “Do you have an online gaming addiction?”

 Addiction to gaming includes computer games, video games, console games, and even games played on a tablet, advanced calculator, or cell phone.
 Games can be part of any social media page like Facebook.